ai-factory-ado/template/README.md

 Please follow the steps below to use it:

+## 1. AI Factory Setup

-## 1. Create a new Azure DevOps project
+## 1.1 Create a new Azure DevOps project

 * Navigate to https://azuredevopsdemogenerator.azurewebsites.net/environment/createproject
 * Click on "Choose Template" and click on the "Private" tab
 * Choose the "Github" option and enter the following url: https://github.com/ai-factory-ado/template/blob/main/files/ai-factory-template.zip
 * Enter the information on the next page to create a new project

-## 2. Update Project Information
+## 1.2 Update Project Information

 In the `project-template-file` repo, replace the string `ai-factory` in the repositories section with the name of your Azure DevOps project created above in the files:
 * `controller/devops-pipelines/deploy-model-training-pipeline.yml`
 * `controller/devops-pipelines/deploy-model-batch-scoring.yml`
 * `controller/devops-pipelines/deploy-model-to-aks.yml`

-## 3. Change Organization and Project Settings
+## 1.3 Change Organization and Project Settings

 Navigate to Project settings and change the following settings under the Pipeline section: